jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 **None**: By default, you will not be connected to a Directory and will be running in unregistered mode.
 [Read these instructions](#running-an-unregistered-server) to have other people connect to your Server in this mode.

-**Genre**: To allow other people to see your Server on one of the built-in Directories, select your desired genre Directory.
+**Genre**: To allow other people to see your Server on one of the Directories built into the Client, select your desired genre Directory.
 You should see a confirmation message saying whether your Server has registered successfully.
 If not, and you leave your Server running, it will keep trying to register until a free slot becomes available.

 **Custom**: This allows you to specify a custom directory on which to be listed.
 See the "Options" tab for the Custom Directory address you want to use.